verana-labs/verana-spec/v4/vs-agent/spec.md

 - **Credential update**: At any time, the validator MAY issue an updated credential via a new Issue Credential V2 subprotocol run through the existing DIDComm session.
 Upon receiving an updated credential, the applicant MUST delete the old credential from the credential store, replace it with the new one, and update the corresponding `LinkedVerifiablePresentation` in its DID Document if the credential was previously linked.
 - **Out-of-band requests**: At any time, the validator MAY send an `oob-link` message — for example, to revalidate applicant information, to extend a `Participant`'s lifetime, or to collect additional data before issuing an updated credential.
-- **Reconnection**: Per the [vt-flow Reconnection](../vt-flow-protocol/spec.md#reconnection) rules, if the applicant reconnects to the validator after a connection has been closed, it MUST resend a `validation-request` or `issuance-request` with the same `participant_session_id`.
+- **Reconnection**: Per the [vt-flow Reconnection](../vt-flow-protocol/spec.md#reconnection) rules, if the applicant reconnects to the validator after a connection has been closed, it MUST resend an `onboarding-request` or `issuance-request` with the same `participant_session_id`.
 The validator MUST identify that the message is related to an existing flow and reassign the flow to the new connection.
-- **Onboarding renewal**: When an onboarding process must be renewed, the applicant MUST first execute the required VPR on-chain transaction (`RenewParticipantOP`) and then resend a `validation-request` to the validator to re-trigger validation.
+- **Onboarding renewal**: When an onboarding process must be renewed, the applicant MUST first execute the required VPR on-chain transaction (`RenewParticipantOP`) and then resend an `onboarding-request` to the validator to re-trigger validation.

 #### [VSA-VTI-FLOW-STATE] Flow State